Event Record (event)

 This routine initializes SIMM with the value of SIML if SIML type is a CONSTANT link or creates a channel access link if SIML type is PV_LINK.
 SVAL is likewise initialized if SIOL is CONSTANT or PV_LINK.

-If device support includes init_record()
+If device support includes init_record(), it is called.

 process